opendatasoft/ods-documentation/source/publish_datasets/configure_visualizations.rst

 .. note::

-   The images view is only available when there is at least a *file* field.
+   The images view is only available when there is at least a *file* field, and if at least one file contained in this field is an image, or a document that can generate a thumbnail.
-   If you specified a *file* field but the field doesn't link to any image, the image view will return errors.

 You can configure the tooltip displayed when you click on each image.
 This is similar to the map view's tooltips: you can either keep a "standard" tooltip